jedavidson/jedavidson/README.md

 ## About 👋

-I'm a third year Computer Science and Advanced Mathematics student at the University of New South Wales.
+I'm a third year Computer Science and Mathematics student at the University of New South Wales.

 ## Interests 📌
 <ul>